Joe2308/hooplife-ms4/README.md

 1. I would like to acknowledge my mentor [Guido Cecilio](https://code-institute-room.slack.com/team/U4ALPK7UG) for his help with keeping the design consistent and also for his guidance on getting my add to wishlist functionality correct.
 1. I would like to acknowledge [Natasha Clerkin](https://github.com/natashaclerkin/singularartistsMS1) for inspiration from her fantastic README.md file.
 1. I would like to acknowledge [Global Hooper](https://globalhooper.com/) for the initial inspiration to get my design off the ground.
 1. I also found the [Unique Boutique](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) walk through project of great help.
-I would continously refer back to it to break down and understand the backend end funcitionality for my own project.
+I would continously refer back to it to break down and understand the backend end functionality for my own project.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">